 Exploring Hells Hollow Falls at McConnells Mill State Park

-As one of the more popular waterfalls in McConnells Mill State Park, Hells Hollow Falls is certainly worth your visit.
+As one of the most popular waterfalls in McConnells Mill State Park, Hells Hollow Falls is certainly worth your visit.
 McConnells Mill is a great day use park, easily accessible as a day trip from anywhere in western Pennsylvania or eastern Ohio.

-The park could also be a great pitstop on a larger road trip, as it is located right along Route 422, traveling east and west through the middle of Pennsylvania, and minutes from Interstate 79 traveling north and south.
+This state park could also be a great pitstop on a larger road trip, as it is located right along Route 422, traveling east and west through the middle of Pennsylvania, and minutes from Interstate 79 traveling north and south.

 McConnells Mill State Park is a beautiful spot in western Pennsylvania, popular with area photographers, nature enthusiasts, and whitewater kayakers.